NavyaG-lab/Tech-writer/how-tos/data-deletion/pii_and_personal_data.md

 This will make the materialized table inaccessible to those without the clearance needed, and avoid possible Pii leakage.
 In Databricks, for instance, this dataset would be made unavailable if you are trying to access it without proper permissions:

 ![](../../images/databricks_pii_error.png)

+**CURRENTLY WE DO NOT HAVE A GRANULAR CONTROL OF WHICH PII DATA SOMEONE HAS ACCESS, FOR THIS REASON WE DO NOT DEFINE EMPLOYEE DATA AS PII IN ORDER TO AVOID PEOPLE NEED TO WORK WITH EMPLOYEES DATA HAVE ACCESS TO CUSTOMER DATA**

 ## I need more information